 The old man lay in his deathbed, adrift in a whirlwind of fading memories.
-Random thoughts came to him, like echoes rippling across the stillness of his mind.
-In the familiar sound of a ticking clock, one such thought spoke to him about the nature of time.
+Random images would come to him, rippling across the stillness of his mind.
+Echoes of long-forgotten moments.
+Enveloped by the sound of a ticking clock, he remembered a conversation about the nature of time.

-There is no such thing as the present, the past and the future, it said.
-Time is just a number, like height or weight.
+“There is no such thing as the present, the past and the future,” he had told his students during a lecture.
+“Time is just a number, like height or weight.
 We are its prisoners, constantly pushed forward by the relentless invisible wall.
-But our understanding of time is as incomplete as that of drawings perceiving the sheet of paper they live in.
+But our understanding of time is as incomplete as that of drawings perceiving the sheet of paper they live in.”

-Everything has already happened; everything is always happening.
-It is always our first day of school, the moment of our death, the instant of our birth.
+“Everything has already happened; everything is always happening.
+It is always our first day of school, the moment of our death, the instant of our birth.”

-“Tomorrow,” he said before parting.
+“Together,” he said before parting.